Decaying superfluid turbulence near an anomalous non-thermal fixed point: Single-component dilute superfluid Bose gas

 \subsection{Units and parameters}

-\Eq{quasi2dGPE_dimless} in the main text is expressed in dimensionless form, with length in units of $[L]=\aho$, time in $[T]=1/\omega_z$, and energy in $[E]=\hbar\omega_z$, with harmonic oscillator length $\aho$ and trapping frequency $\omega_z$ of the quasi-2d confinement along the $z$-axis.
+Eq.~(2) in the main text is expressed in dimensionless form, with length in units of $[L]=\aho$, time in $[T]=1/\omega_z$, and energy in $[E]=\hbar\omega_z$, with harmonic oscillator length $\aho$ and trapping frequency $\omega_z$ of the quasi-2d confinement along the $z$-axis.
 This is achieved by defining dimensionless coordinates, couplings and fields:

 This gives the dimensionless 2d coupling strength $\tilde{g}_2 = g_2 m /\hbar^2 =\sqrt{8\pi}\tilde{a}_\text{s}$.
 Inserting this into \eqref{eq:quasi2dGPE} yields the dimensionless quasi-2d GPE,